lichen-community-systems/youme/docs/core-components.md

 ### Port Specifications

 A port specification is an object that describes the port to which we wish to connect.
-Consists of or more of the following fields:
+Consists of one or more of the following fields:

 | Name           | Type       | Description                                                                 |